Wintus/Wikipedia-Blame/architecture-overview.md

 - Handles the complete search workflow orchestration:
 	1. Input validation.
-	2. Calls `fetchAllRevisions` (an `AsyncGenerator`) to get a stream of revision IDs.
+	2. Calls `fetchAllRevisions` (an `AsyncGenerator`) to get a stream of revisions.
-	3. Passes the revision ID stream and `fetchRevisionTexts` (another `AsyncGenerator`) to `findOneOccurrence`.
+	3. Passes the revision stream (which now includes content) to `genFindMap`.
-	4. `findOneOccurrence` consumes these generators, processing revisions in batches to find the target text efficiently.
+	4. `genFindMap` consumes this generator, applying the search predicate to find the target text efficiently.
-	5. Awaits the final result (found revision ID or null) from `findOneOccurrence`.
+	5. Awaits the final result (found revision ID or null) from `genFindMap`.
 - Handles optional `uptoRevId` form input to limit the revision range.
 - Returns a single, comprehensive final `SearchState` object compatible with `useActionState`.

-### Internal Generators (`fetchAllRevisions`, `fetchRevisionTexts`, `findOneOccurrence` helpers)
+### Internal Generators (`fetchAllRevisions`, `genFindMap` helpers)

 - **`fetchAllRevisions`:** Fetches revision IDs page by page from the API, yielding IDs as an `AsyncGenerator`.
-- **`fetchRevisionTexts`:** Fetches content for batches of revision IDs using streaming JSON parsing, yielding `RevisionResult` objects as an `AsyncGenerator`.
-- **`findOneOccurrence` & Helpers:** Consumes the revision ID generator, batches them, uses the `fetchRevisionTexts` generator to get content, applies the search predicate, and returns the first match found.
+- **`genFindMap` & Helpers:** Consumes the revision generator (which includes content), applies the search predicate, and returns the first match found.

 ### Component Responsibilities